RGB-Outl4w/zapper-TGAB/README.md

 - Phrase-based spam detection for English and Russian
 - Dynamic spam tracking per group chat
 - Admin command to add new spam phrases
-- Supports additional languages by adding new phrase files
+- Supports additional languages by adding new phrases to `spam_phrases.txt` file
 - Securely stores sensitive information like bot tokens in a `.env` file

 ## Project Structure